Program in Liberal Medical Education (PLME)

-To apply for the PLME option, you must indicate your interest on the Brown Supplement and respond to the additional essay questions.
+To apply for the PLME option, you must indicate your interest on The Common Application and respond to the additional essay questions.

 PLME is not the only option for students who are planning careers in medicine.
 A number of Brown students include all of the requisite courses for medical school in their curriculums.
 In addition to learning more about the PLME option, you may also want to explore our Health Career Advising resources.

 Brown and the Rhode Island School of Design (RISD) offer a five-year dual degree program for students who wish to combine study in the liberal arts with concentrated work in the fine arts.
 Dual degree candidates would complete approximately half of their course work at each institution and graduate with the A.B. degree from Brown and the B.F.A. degree from RISD.